 Traditionally to Romanian cuisine, the special sour taste of any soup is obtained using a local ingredient called “bors” (prepared from wheat or barley bran fermented in water).
-For this recipe through, we’ll replace “bors” with freshly squeezed lemon juice and the taste won’t change too much.
-Don’t worry, I’ll teach you all about it later on!
+For this recipe through, we’ll replace “bors” with freshly squeezed lemon juice and the taste won’t change much.
+Don’t worry, I will teach you all about it later on!

 I love this soup because it comes together quite quickly.
 Once the vegetables are ready sliced, it takes around 30 minutes to cook the soup!
 Here’s what you’ll have to do:

-- First, this soup is made with cooked rice which needs to be prepared prior to cooking the soup.
+- First, this soup is made with cooked rice which needs to be prepared in advance (only takes a few minutes though).

 - We start by cooking all the vegetables in a big pot until they’re almost done.

 - Once the vegetables are cooked, it’s time to add in cooked rice.
 Bring to a boil to incorporate the rice.